national-data-platform/ep-tutorials/python/README.md

 # Python Library Tutorials

-This folder contains tutorials for using the `ndp-ep-py` Python library.
+This folder contains tutorials for using the `ndp-ep` Python library.

 ## Contents